maddisondesigns/customizer-custom-controls/readme.md

 [https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Theme](https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Theme)

 ## Changelog ##

+= 1.1.7 =
+- Update the property for a couple of styles to only target the background color
+- Update some of the color values to make them lowercase instead of uppercase

 = 1.1.6 =
 - Update Pill Checkbox Custom Control to ensure that jQuery UI is listed as a dependency when enqueing scripts